intel/llvm/sycl/doc/design/DeviceGlobal.md

 will read or write beyond the end of the device global variable's storage.
 If so, the runtime diagnoses an error by throwing `errc::invalid`.

-#### New PI interface to copy to or from a module scope variable
+#### New UR interface to copy to or from a module scope variable

-As noted above, we need new PI interfaces that can copy data to or from an instance of a device global variable in a `pi_program`.
-This functionality is exposed as two new PI interfaces:
+As noted above, we need new UR interfaces that can copy data to or from an instance of a device global variable in a `ur_program_handle_t`.
+This functionality is exposed as two new UR interfaces:

 ```
-pi_result piextEnqueueDeviceGlobalVariableRead(
-    pi_queue Queue, pi_program Program, const char *Name, pi_bool BlockingRead,
+ur_result_t urEnqueueDeviceGlobalVariableRead(
+    ur_queue_handle_t hQueue, ur_program_handle_t hProgram, const char *name,
-    size_t Count, size_t Offset, void *Dst, pi_uint32 NumEventsInWaitList,
+    bool blockingRead, size_t count, size_t offset, void *pDst,
-    const pi_event *EventsWaitList, pi_event *Event);

-pi_result piextEnqueueDeviceGlobalVariableWrite(
-    pi_queue Queue, pi_program Program, const char *Name, pi_bool BlockingWrite,
+    uint32_t numEventsInWaitList, const ur_event_handle_t *phEventWaitList,
+    ur_event_handle_t *phEvent);

+ur_result_t urEnqueueDeviceGlobalVariableWrite(
+    ur_queue_handle_t hQueue, ur_program_handle_t hProgram, const char *name,
-    size_t Count, size_t Offset, const void *Src, pi_uint32 NumEventsInWaitList,
+    bool blockingWrite, size_t count, size_t offset, const void *pSrc,
-    const pi_event *EventsWaitList, pi_event *Event);
+    uint32_t numEventsInWaitList, const ur_event_handle_t *phEventWaitList,
+    ur_event_handle_t *phEvent)
 ```

-The `piextEnqueueDeviceGlobalVariableRead` function reads `Count` bytes at byte-offset `Offset` from a device global variable in `Program` identified by the name `Name`.
-The read data is stored in `Dst`.
-Likewise, the `piextEnqueueDeviceGlobalVariableWrite` function reads `Count` bytes from `Dst` and stores them at byte-offset `Offset` in the device global variable in `Program` identified by the name `Name`.
+The `urEnqueueDeviceGlobalVariableRead` function reads `count` bytes at byte-offset `offset` from a device global variable in `hProgram` identified by the name `name`.
+The read data is stored in `pDst`.
+Likewise, the `urEnqueueDeviceGlobalVariableWrite` function reads `count` bytes from `pSrc` and stores them at byte-offset `offset` in the device global variable in `hProgram` identified by the name `name`.

-Both functions will enqueue the associated memory command on `Queue` where it will first wait for `NumEventsInWaitList` events in `EventsWaitList` to finish.
-`Event` will be populated with the event associated with resulting enqueued command.
-If either `BlockingRead` or `BlockingWrite` is `true` the call will block on the host until the enqueued command finishes execution.
+Both functions will enqueue the associated memory command on `hQueue` where it will first wait for `numEventsInWaitList` events in `phEventWaitList,` to finish.  `hEvent` will be populated with the event associated with resulting enqueued command.
+If either `blockingRead` or `blockingWrite` is `true` the call will block on the host until the enqueued command finishes execution.

 For `device_global` variables the `Name` parameter in calls to these functions is the same as the associated `sycl-unique-id` string.

-The Level Zero backend has existing APIs that can implement these PI interfaces.
-The plugin first calls [`zeModuleGetGlobalPointer()`][8] to get a device pointer for the variable and then calls [`zeCommandListAppendMemoryCopy()`][9] to copy to or from that pointer.
+The Level Zero backend has existing APIs that can implement these UR interfaces.
+The adapter first calls [`zeModuleGetGlobalPointer()`][8] to get a device pointer for the variable and then calls [`zeCommandListAppendMemoryCopy()`][9] to copy to or from that pointer.
 However, the documentation (and implementation) of `zeModuleGetGlobalPointer()`